asaikali/spring-observability/docker/postgres/README.md

 - The containers are configured to restart automatically unless explicitly stopped.
 - To completely reset the database and pgAdmin, use the `clean` command.
 - All configuration values are hardcoded in the docker-compose.yaml file for simplicity and clarity.
+- The script supports multiple Docker Compose file name variations: `docker-compose.yaml`, `docker-compose.yml`, `compose.yaml`, and `compose.yml`.
+- If no Docker Compose file is found in the script directory, an error message will be displayed.

 ## Port Conflict Detection